 5 Muscle Building Foods For A Hardgainer Diet

-Another bodybuilder favourite, eggs (predominantly the egg white) are a fantastic source of natural protein and animo acids that are easily absorbed by the body.
+Another bodybuilder favorite, eggs (predominantly the egg white) are a fantastic source of natural protein and amino acids that are easily absorbed by the body.
 For this reason, a number of protein powders are based on egg proteins.
-Average amount of protein per egg is anywhere between 6-10 grams depending on the size.
+The average amount of protein per egg is anywhere between 6-10 grams depending on the size.

 Avoiding eating too many egg yolks as this is where the saturated fat content lies and can increase your cholesterol.